 Our delivery staff for our creative provision are qualified youth workers and Arts Awards Advisors.

-Our prices for our online sessions are £5 per child per hour.
+Our homeschooling prices for our online group sessions (i.e. 2-10 children) are £5 per child per hour.
 The minimum booking per child that can be made is for 10 hours at £50.
-This equates to 2 hours a day of tuition over a 5 day week.
-We would recommend booking in weekly blocks for consistency and optimum learning for the child.
-Our lessons will have a maximum of 5 learners per class.
+This equates to 2 hours a day of tuition/activities over a 5 day week.